Skip to content

 • 1st Generation systems should be protected by moving the entire system to a frost-free place.

-• Our newest systems are deisgned to better withstand the elements and can be left outside after winterizing.
+• Our newest systems (SL & XT) are designed to better withstand the elements and can be left outside after winterizing.

-• Manually add Cold Water Bacteria throughout the winter until Spring.
+• Manually add Cold Water Bacteria to the pond throughout the winter until spring.

 Why Do I Need to Turn Off My Autodoser in Winter?

-Automatic dosing systems – also known as autodosers – send a slow, constant trickle of liquid pond treatment into your pond or fountain via tiny tubing.
+Automatic dosing systems – also known as autodosers – send pond treatments into your pond or fountain via tiny tubing several times each day.
 That slow trickle of liquid that goes through the system’s tubing is not moving quickly enough to prevent it from freezing.
 If it does freeze, it could potentially damage the system.

-G1 Systems we recommend moving the whole system into a warm garage or other area where it won’t freeze.
+We recommend moving the first generation Automatic Dosing System into a garage or other warm area where it will not freeze.

 If you can’t remove the bottom canister for whatever reason, leave it in place and just move the top control panel and connected tubing.
-You can place a faux rock cover or other light object over the canister opening to prevent it from filling with snow.
+Place a faux rock cover or other light object over the canister opening to prevent it from filling with snow.

-When the weather starts to turn colder, simply remove the treatment bottles and run the system for a few days to run the liquid out of the lines.
-You may then carefully disconnect the tubing.
-When you are sure the tubing is completely drained of all liquids simply close the lid and replace the faux rock or other cover to prevent the unit from becoming directly buried in possible snow.
+When the weather starts to turn colder, simply remove the treatment bottles and run the system empty for a few days to clear the lines.
+You may then carefully disconnect the tubing and close the lid.
+Use a faux rock or other cover to prevent the unit from becoming directly buried in snow.

 Once you have your autodoser bundled up safely away from the cold, you’ll need to find another way to get all that good bacteria into your pond until spring (yes, algae outbreaks can happen in January).